alcover/lacy/README.md

 # shellc - *Compile and run C.*
 (Linux only)

 Takes your C code, compiles it with `gcc`, then runs.

+Useful to test a bit of C without having to remember and
+type the typical `#include <stdfoo.h>` and the gcc flags.

 The source is a complete C file or only statements.
 In that case, **shellc** adds classic headers and puts your statements into `main()`.